mateuszBetlej4/Geopolitics-2025/project_setup.md

 ### Frontend (Vue.js)

-Create a `frontend/package.json` file with the following dependencies:
+The frontend uses the following dependencies (defined in `frontend/package.json`):

 ```json
 {